 3. Protect The Cardiovascular System

-By lowering LDL and associated triglyceride levels in the blood, cranberries keep heart attacks and cardiac arrests at bay.
+By lowering LDL and associated triglyceride levels in the blood, cranberries can keep heart attacks and cardiac arrests at bay.
 The anti-inflammatory compounds present in them help in regulating blood pressure by providing relaxation to the blood vessels.

 4. Cure Urinary Tract Infections (UTIs)

 All the name and fame that cranberries have got is because of their ability to heal and prevent UTIs.
 The flavonoids stop bacteria from attaching themselves to the internal cell lining of the urinary tract (4).
-Since bacteria cannot grow without attaching to a surface (adhesion) in our body, they get killed.
+Since bacteria cannot grow without attaching to a surface (adhesion) in our body, they get swept away.

 What could be the effect on kidneys, then?